 Labuan Foundation

-With the promulgation of the new legislation in 2010, Labuan is one of the few common law jurisdictions offering investors a choice of common law trusts and civil law foundations.
+With the enactment of the Labuan Foundations Act 2010 (“LFA) and the recent Labuan Foundations (Amendment) Act 2025, Labuan stands out as one of the few common law jurisdictions offering investors a unique choice between traditional common law trusts and civil law-style foundations.

-The legislation in Labuan requires the engagement of services of a Labuan IBFC registered trust company to act as its establishment agent and secretary of the foundation in Labuan.
+The legislation in Labuan requires the engagement of services of a Labuan licensed trust company to act as its establishment agent and secretary of the foundation in Labuan.

 PURPOSE & OBJECT OF LABUAN FOUNDATION

-Labuan foundation may be established to manage its own property for any lawful purpose which may be charitable or non-charitable.
+Labuan foundation may be established to manage its own property for any lawful purposes which may be a charitable or non-charitable purpose.

 Type